lxol/email-renderer-template/README.md

 [![Build Status](https://travis-ci.org/hmrc/email-renderer-template.svg)](https://travis-ci.org/hmrc/email-renderer-template) [ ![Download](https://api.bintray.com/packages/hmrc/releases/email-renderer-template/images/download.svg) ](https://bintray.com/hmrc/releases/email-renderer-template/_latestVersion)

-To send emails via the HMRC email service, the client must create an email rendering service similar to this template.
+To send emails via the HMRC email service, clients must create an email rendering service similar to this template.
 This will be utilised by email service to render and then send emails.
-The following end point to render a template, should be supported alongwith a preview test end point.
+The following end point to render a template, should be supported along with a preview test end point.

 # API